EAST RICHMOND BEEKEEPERS ASSOCIATION

 ERBA members interested in helping capture reported swarms are encouraged to email us to join our swarm chaser distribution list.

-When a swarm is reported, we'll forward the information to everyone on the list so chasers can coordinate their response.
+When a swarm is reported, we'll forward the information to everyone on the list so swarm catchers can coordinate their response.

 Members who successfully capture a swarm are welcome to keep it for their own apiary.
 ERBA is also happy to help find a new home by matching the swarm with a member who has requested one.